 It is up to you to promote your brand to your employees before they can ever promote your company to your customers.

-Myth 2 - Internal Branding is not worth the effort.
+Myth 2 - Internal Branding is just a vague statement around quality.

 Define what your company/brand is there to do - make it something that people can understand and get behind, not a statement full of jargon and buzzwords.